Questions you should ask when interviewing a Meisner School

 Who you work with…

 …is just as important as what technique you choose to study.
-Every teacher is different.
+Every school and teacher is different.
 But a properly trained Meisner teacher will answer the following questions without hesitation or uncertainty:

 Who teacher trained you in the Meisner Technique?